Jonic/state-stuff/README.md

 Each element that requires a new state receives a single DOM manipulation to edit an attribute, so it executes ridiculously quickly.

 The browser does then have to repaint all the elements that have changed state, but it would have to do that if we matched a media query in the CSS anyway.

+## How future-proof is this?

+Well I can't exactly see into the future, I'm afraid.
+I'm not doing anything particularly clever with the tech, and HTML/CSS/JS are going to be around for a long time.

+It's more likely that we'll be able to EOL this technique and adopt container queries (or whatever we end up with).
+During that transitionary period we could continue to use stateful components without worrying about browsers no longer supporting the things we need to enable the technique.

+I also don't intend to use any third-patry npm packages.
+Once we have this in place, it should sit steady as a rock.
+It's deliberately built that way.

 ## Can I use the CSS states without using this script?